-5.2.2 General TC District Restrictions
+5.2.2.1 General TC District Restrictions

-- (1) Lighting shall be placed to reflect away from residential development.
+- (13) Lighting shall be placed to reflect away from residential development.
 No excessive or unusual noise, odor or vibration shall be emitted so that it constitutes a nuisance or which substantially exceeds the general level of noise, odor or vibration emitted by uses adjacent to or immediately surrounding the subject site.
-Such comparison shall be made at the boundary of the site. - (2) All trash and garbage receptacles shall be located away from the street side of the property and screened from view. - (3) All signage shall be in conformance with the Vilonia sign regulations as outlined in Section 6.5.
+Such comparison shall be made at the boundary of the site. - (14) All trash and garbage receptacles shall be located away from the street side of the property and screened from view. - (15) All signage shall be in conformance with the Vilonia sign regulations as outlined in Section 6.5.

-5.2.3 TC District Development Criteria (Non-Residential)
+5.2.2.2 TC District Development Criteria (Non-Residential)

-- (1) Loading or service areas shall be physically separated from all streets but shall provide motor vehicle access, preferably by alleys. - (2) Property not located in the Highway Corridor Overlay (HCO) district and gaining access to local streets in the TC district may have the following front yard options: - Parking in front of principal structure front yard shall be a minimum of 50 feet but greater if space is needed to accommodate required parking.
+- (1) Loading or service areas shall be physically separated from all streets but shall provide motor vehicle access, preferably by alleys. - (2) Property not located in the Highway Corridor Overlay (HCO) district and gaining access to local streets in the TC district may have the following front yard options:

-- When parking is provided at the rear or side of the principal building the building may abut the sidewalk. - (3) Sidewalks, at least 5' wide, shall be provided on both sides of local (non-highway) streets.
+- Parking in front of principal structure front yard shall be a minimum of 50 feet but greater if space is needed to accommodate required parking. - When parking is provided at the rear or side of the principal building the building may abut the sidewalk. - (3) Sidewalks, at least 5' wide, shall be provided on both sides of local (non-highway) streets.
 Sidewalks shall be separated from the street right-of-way if no curb exists, or from back of curb by a minimum distance of 3 feet. - (4) Alleys at mid block required: Right-of-way 20 feet; paving width 12 feet.

-5.2.4 Town Center - TC District Use Regulation
+5.2.2.3 Town Center - TC District Use Regulation

 The lists which follow suggest the kinds of establishments and land uses intended for the district.
 The uses listed range from retail, service and wholesale commercial to civic buildings, banking, business offices and residential.
-Other uses, not named, when deemed by the Planning Commission to be of similar character may dated in single product or service businesses or a single business may offer many of the product hand services.
+Other uses, not named, when deemed by the Planning Commission to be of similar character and to meet the goals and intent of the district may be approved.
 In general, the outdoor display of products such as lumber, farm machinery, etc., should be prohibited.